Health, Nursing and Therapies Interviews

 Your interview will take place online using Microsoft Teams.
 For online interviews you will need a device with video capability to participate.

-You will recieve your interview invite if you are invited to the interview.
-The interview invite email will include your interview link and detail how to download and access the Microsoft Teams.
+If invited to interview, you will receive an email with your interview link and detail how to download and access the Microsoft Teams.

 How long will my interview take?